darkn3rd/script-tut/groovy/README.md

 Groovy is a scripting language that runs on the JVM (Java Virtual Machine).
 As such it has access to the robust library available on the Java Platform.

 The langauge adopts a lot of syntax sugar found in popular languages of Ruby, Python, and Perl.
 With these features and dynamic types, it dramatically decreases the verbosity required in Java language.
+Perhaps for this reason, Groovy has become quite popoular.

+I personally came across Groovy as a scripting language that is popular for build automation for use with continious integration environments such as Jenkins.

+A number of popular tools are developed using Groovy, such as:

+* Gaiden [https://github.com/kobo/gaiden] - toolkit for creating documentation in MarkDown
+* Gaelyk [http://gaelyk.appspot.com/] - toolkit for Google App Engine.
+* Gradle [http://www.gradle.org/] - task oriented build tool similiar Rake.
+* Grafitti [https://github.com/webdevwilson/graffiti] - a web microframework inspirted by Sinstra.
+* Grails [https://grails.org/] - robust web MVC framework
+* Griffon [http://griffon.codehaus.org/] - MVC framework for desktop applications
+* Groovy enVironment Manager [http://gvmtool.net/] - tools to manage versions of Groovy and popolar Groovy tools and frameworks.

 ## History